Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 The importance of greeting is visible in several places.
 For example, Allah gave the order to the Muslims to pay salutation at the end of the Salah.
 This salutation is an essential part of the Salah.

 In the holy book of the Quran, Almighty Allah says that whenever you receive greeting from someone’s side, you must greet him with more than how he greeted you.

 Way to greet in Islam

-It is necessary to learn how to respectfully greet a Muslim man.
+It is necessary to learn how to respectfully do Muslim greeting.
 The best example in this regard is Allah and His Messenger SAW.

 Allah tells us the way of greeting.
 In Surah Anaam, he says in the holy book,” when some who believe in us, if come to you, Say “Assalamu-Alikum.”

-Complete Words of Greeting in islam and Reply
+Complete Words of Muslim Greeting in islam and Reply